-While engaged in the research program, participants are expected to spend the equivalent of at least 20 hours per week over a two-month period engaged in research on the approved project and not accept alternative employment exceeding 20 hours per week or take more than one concurrent summer course.
+- Spend the equivalent of at least 20 hours per week over a two-month period engaged in research on the approved project and not accept alternative employment exceeding 20 hours per week or take more than one concurrent summer course.

 How do students apply?

 All Wharton undergraduates in good standing are eligible.
 SIRE is only open to Wharton students.

 As long as the proposed project promotes economic and social value, there is considerable latitude regarding the specific focus of and methods for the research project.
 It may be a theoretical or applied project and may utilize quantitative or qualitative research methods.
-Applicants must have a faculty member signed on to provide advice on their project.
+Applicants must have a faculty advisor signed on to provide advice on their project.
 Priority will be given to those working with a Wharton faculty member.
-For information to assist in identifying a faculty advisor with expertise in your area of interest, please visit the Wharton faculty bio pages >>
+For information to assist in identifying a faculty advisor with expertise in your area of interest, please visit the Wharton faculty directory.

 A successful proposal should generally include a compelling, well-designed research project including methodology, strong academic achievement by the applicant, and an outstanding essay regarding program participation.

 For more information about the program, first review the SIRE FAQ.
 If you have additional questions, you may contact Dr. Utsav Schurmans, Director of Research and Scholars Programs (firstname.lastname@example.org).